MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Unobtrusive Monitoring Methodology

-Human/Pet detector: Large objects in the background, such as chairs or tables that may shift when a person leaves their seat, are sometimes detected during monitoring and remain in the foreground.
+{Human/Pet detector}: Large objects in the background, such as chairs or tables that may shift when a person leaves their seat, are sometimes detected during monitoring and remain in the foreground.
 These objects cannot be eliminated through selective background updates.
 To address this, an object detector (pre-trained YOLOv5, including humans and pets) is employed.
-Since object detectors are computationally expensive for real-time processing and may not always perform reliably in complex backgrounds and with various human poses, the detection occurs every 10 seconds.
+Since object detectors are computationally expensive for real-time processing and may not always perform reliably with complex backgrounds and with various human poses, the detection occurs every 10 seconds.
 The system aggregates multiple observations and votes for human or non-human.
-After a minute, if the vote result ($\geq80\%$) indicates 'not human,' the system updates the foreground region to the background. {Pets, which are often present in the homes of single older adults, may move around humans even when the human is motionless, and this can introduce unwanted motion in inactivity detection.
+After a minute, if the vote result ($\geq80\%$) indicates `not human', the system updates the foreground region to become part of the background.

+{Pets, which are often present in the homes of single older adults, may move around humans even when the human is motionless, and this can introduce unwanted motion detections.
 When both humans and pets are present, the detector runs frame by frame, subtracting the detected pet region (bounding box) from the foreground region.
 Motion is then detected only within the remaining foreground region, effectively excluding pet motion, as shown in Fig. \ref{fig.c}.}